 *Frank Morgan was born on this date in 1933.
 He was a Black musician.

-From Minneapolis, Morgan was the son of Ink Spots guitarist Stanley Morgan, who started him on guitar at the age of 2.
-Five years later, Morgan switched to saxophone after hearing Charlie Parker in Jay McShann's orchestra at Detroit's Paradise Theater.
+From Minneapolis, Morgan was the son of Ink Spots guitarist Stanley Morgan, who started him on guitar at 2.
+Five years later, Morgan switched to the saxophone after hearing Charlie Parker in Jay McShann's orchestra at Detroit's Paradise Theater.
 He met Parker that night and crossed paths with him a decade later in Los Angeles, where his father opened an after-hours club called Casablanca.
 "Little Frankie," as he was called, played there with blazing young boppers like tenor saxophonists Dexter Gordon and Wardell Gray and with Parker, too.

 Morgan made his first record at 15, playing a brief solo with the Freddy Martin Orchestra featuring a young singer named Merv Griffin.
 Morgan naively thought Parker would be pleased to learn that he, too, had become a junkie, "but he wasn't happy at all," Mr. Morgan told writer Lee Hildebrand.
-Parker's playing and dissolute lifestyle was the model for Morgan and many other young musicians swept up by the frenetic new jazz of the 1940s.
+Parker's playing and dissolute lifestyle were the model for Morgan, and many other young musicians swept up by the frenetic new jazz of the 1940s.

 After serving time for drugs, with the help of ex-wife Rosalinda Kolb, Morgan got clean.
 He lived in Oakland for several years in the late 1980s and became a regular presence on the international club and festival circuit.
-Over the years, he performed and recorded Parker numbers and other blues and jazz standards in the company of musicians such as pianists Cedar Walton, Ronnie Matthews and George Cables and drummers Billy Higgins and Billy Hart.
+Over the years, he performed and recorded Parker numbers and other blues and jazz standards in the company of musicians such as pianists Cedar Walton, Ronnie Matthews, and George Cables and drummers Billy Higgins and Billy Hart.
 In 1987, Morgan starred in an off-Broadway play based on his life, "Prison-Made Tuxedos," and in 1991 won the Downbeat Critics Poll for Best Alto Saxophonist.